msink/kotlin-libui/docs/libui.ktx/-text-area/value.md

 `var value: String`

-The current text of the area.
+The current text in the area.